tobinjt/johntobin.ie/content/blog/PHP_Development.md

 already gotten me good benefits, and further work looks like it will have very diminishing returns, so I'm happy with the investment of time I've made and probably won't be investing any more.

+I used [PHP Insights](https://github.com/nunomaduro/phpinsights), first to automatically reformat my code and fix lint warnings, and secondly to provide a list of warnings that I manually fixed.
+I recommend running the fixer multiple
+times: some of the changes it made will trigger its own lint checks :(  I found some of the lint checks useful, and some I ignored because the return on investment for them didn't seem to justify the work required.
+I can see myself using this again in the future.

 I tried [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) but it produced a huge number of warnings and the documentation about configuring it is